kscali/what_should_i_eat/README.md

 # WhatShouldIEat

 Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/what_should_i_eat`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This gem will help you choose a recipe from a parsed website if you can't decide what you want to eat.
+It will introduce you to a new recipe.

 ## Installation